 When Angular processes the expression, it obtains the data value and passes it to the pipe for transformation.
 The result produced by the pipe is then used as the expression result for the data binding.
-In the example, the bindings are string interpolations, and the results can be seen in Figure 18-3.
+In the example, the bindings are string interpolations, and Figure 18-3 shows the results.